jdj3jdj/BadStick/README.md

 - A user-friendly, all-in-one USB setup tool for the Xbox 360 BadUpdate soft mod exploit
 - Designed to format and prepare any FAT32-compatible USB stick specifically for the BadUpdate exploit
-- Makes the complex process of preparing a USB drive for Xbox 360 soft modding *simple* and *accessible* to everyone
+- Makes the complex process of preparing a USB drive for BadUpdate exploit simple
-- Completely open source — intended for learning and customization, **not** for code theft or unauthorized redistribution
+- Completely open source

 ## Key Features

 - **Automated USB Formatting:**
   - Automatically formats the USB stick to FAT32 with the correct partition and file system settings required by the Xbox 360
   - Includes progress updates and status messages to keep the user informed during the formatting process

-- **One-Click Setup:**
-  - Designed for ease of use — users simply click a button and BadStick does the rest, eliminating manual file copying or command line work

 - **BadUpdate Payload Installation:**
   - Installs the official free trial version of *Rock Band Blitz* — a key component needed to trigger the BadUpdate exploit